-When water will not bead up and roll off the finish of your freshly washed vehicle, it's time to apply a new coat of wax to the finish.
+When water will not bead up and roll off the finish of your freshly washed vehicle, it's time to apply a new coat of hard wax (paste, not liquid) to the finish.
 Wax not only improves the appearance of the vehicle, but protects the finish against oxidation and corrosive substances.